 - Agree on similar bedtime windows, even if the pre-sleep ritual differs

-- Maintain the same homework expectations in both homes
+- Keep the same homework expectations in both homes

 - Use similar handover-day structures: who picks up, how the bag is packed, how goodbyes are said

-- Align basic criteria around screens and devices, even if they're not identical
+- Align basic expectations around screens and devices, even if they're not identical

-What happens if the routines are very different in each home?
+What happens if routines are very different at each house?

-When routines differ significantly, children tend to show the effects as tiredness, irritability after transitions, or difficulty concentrating.
-It's not always obvious, but those behaviors tend to decrease when the key points are aligned.
-The best starting point: sleep schedules and the structure of the handover day.
+When routines differ significantly, children often show the effects as tiredness, irritability after handovers, or difficulty concentrating.
+It's not always obvious, but those behaviours tend to decrease when the key points are aligned.
+The best starting point: bedtimes and the structure of the handover day.

 At what age are consistent routines most important?

 At every age, though in different ways.
-Young children (0–6 years) rely more on repetition to build emotional security.
-School-age children (6–12 years) benefit especially in terms of concentration and emotional regulation.
-Teenagers, although they may seem indifferent, also show greater wellbeing in predictable environments.
+Young children (0–6) rely more on repetition to build emotional security.
+School-age children (6–12) benefit especially in terms of concentration and emotional regulation.
+Teenagers, even if they seem indifferent, also show greater wellbeing in predictable environments.

-How do I convince my ex to align routines?
+How do I persuade my ex to align routines?

-Avoid presenting it as a criticism of their parenting style and focus on the child's concrete benefit: "the teacher notices they arrive having more trouble concentrating on certain days" or "the pediatrician recommends keeping similar sleep schedules."
+Avoid framing it as a criticism of their parenting and focus on the concrete benefit for the child: "the teacher notices they have more trouble concentrating on certain days" or "the GP recommends keeping similar sleep schedules."
 If a direct conversation is difficult, a written proposal with two or three specific points is easier to accept than a sweeping change of habits.

 Building consistent routines across two homes is an ongoing coordination effort.
-Download Niddo and keep both parents aligned with the calendar, schedules, and day-to-day changes — without the child having to be the messenger.
+Download Niddo and keep both parents aligned on the calendar and day-to-day information — without the child having to be the messenger.